Diablo III: Gameplay

 Much like Diablo and Diablo II, Diablo III is an action role-playing game with fast-paced real-time combat and an isometric graphics engine.
 The game utilizes classic dark fantasy elements and players assume the role of a heroic character charged with saving the world of Sanctuary from the forces of Hell.
-Many traditional elements of role-playing video games are present, such as choosing a character class, gaining experience and leveling up, and acquiring ever more powerful equipment.
+Many role-playing elements are present, such as choosing a character class, gaining experience and leveling up, and acquiring more powerful equipment.

-As with its predecessors, the quality and attributes of equipment are randomized.
+The quality and attributes of equipment are randomized.
 In addition to base stats (such as damage and attack speed for weapons or armor points on armor) higher-quality items have additional properties such as extra damage, attribute bonuses, bonuses to critical hit chance, or sockets, which allow items to be upgraded with a gem.
 Magic-quality items have up to three random properties, rare-quality items have up to six, and legendary-quality items typically have up to eight with varying degrees of randomness.
 Set items are a subtype of legendary items which provide additional, cumulative bonuses if multiple items from the same set are equipped at once.
 Higher level monsters tend to drop higher level items, which tend to have higher base stats and bonuses.

 The proprietary engine incorporates Blizzard's custom in-house physics, and features destructible environments with an in-game damage effect.
 The developers sought to make the game run on a wide range of systems without requiring DirectX 10.
 Diablo III uses a custom 3D game engine in order to present an overhead view to the player, in a somewhat similar way to the isometric view used in previous games in the series.
 Enemies utilize the 3D environment as well, in ways such as crawling up the side of a wall from below into the combat area.